kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 I wanted to see the US, as much of it as I could, before I started working in earnest.

-I wish I could draw a grand-sounding conclusion about the experience, but I'm always grasping at straws when it comes to grand-sounding conclusions.
+A friend asked me what I was looking for.
+I didn't know then and I don't know now.

 I will say: I enjoyed it thoroughly.

 ![Sunset out the back of a pickup]({{site.baseurl}}/assets/img/hitching/2.png)

 The sun is coming down, and I can see the downtown of my last stop.
-It's been a month since that first night in San Bernardino.
+It's months since that first night in San Bernardino.
 I’m elated - to see my good friend Sam mostly.
 There's so much I want to tell him.